s5uishida/rainy/README.md

 <h2 id="ps">P.S.</h2>

-With Raspberry Pi 4B (4GB memory model), InfluxDB and Grafana may be able to run on one with rainy.
+If Raspberry Pi 4B (4GB memory model), InfluxDB and Grafana may be able to run together with rainy in enough resources.
-In this case, it is not necessary to prepare the other machine for InfluxDB and Grafana, and I hope that one RP4 can perform from sensor data collection to visualization.
+In this case, from sensor data collection to monitoring, it may be possible to run with one RP4.